4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177675918-d0dcee6e-dc9e-4ed5-b859-85d5debb0bbb.png)

-Server Bear in mind that this proxy script may not function properly on websites or pages that are very script-heavy or include an excessive number of "dynamic components," as indicated above.
-Web proxies' inability to encrypt data is a well-documented flaw in the technology.
-When visiting such websites, you should utilize a legitimate proxy server to redirect your browser's HTTP requests via the following domains:
+Server Keep in mind that the operation of this proxy script may be compromised on websites or pages that, as mentioned above, include an excessive number of "dynamic components" or are otherwise script-heavy.
+This is something that must be recalled continually.
+This is an essential factor that must constantly be kept in mind.
+It is essential that you always have this in mind, thus keep it in mind at all times.
+Web proxy transmissions cannot be encrypted, which is a shortcoming of the technology.
+This topic is well recognized.
+This problem has persisted for a period of time that is deemed substantial.
+This is only one of the several unfavorable facets of the present situation.
+Visiting certain types of websites may need the usage of a dependable proxy server to guarantee that your web browser's HTTP requests are routed via the proper websites.
+To preserve the privacy of the information you enter on the websites you visit, this will be the case.
+This is done to guarantee that your privacy and safety are always maintained.

 ![image](https://user-images.githubusercontent.com/6468571/153799352-ee3e60ed-6564-4633-9cc1-7acc2cfb2b50.png)